felire/sync-offline-actions/README.md

 ```

 The first argument of the method will be the name you used before to declare the actions of the sections in `RestoreOfflineActions` component.
 The second argument will be an array of `arguments`, when the connection be restored, the `associatedAction` associated to the `name` of the first argument will be called with the list of arguments of the second argument.
-It's more simple that it looks.
+It's more simple than it looks.

 ### More tools